 MIT = Methylisothiazolinone and BIT = Benzisothiazolinone

-They are both preservatives made from synthetic chemicals and often added to cleaning products (not ours!) to prevent bacteria and mold growth.
-They’re super effective preservatives, but controversial because they can cause allergic reactions, including skin sensitivities.
+They are both preservatives made from synthetic chemicals and often added to cleaning products (but not ours!) to prevent bacteria and mold growth.
+They’re effective preservatives, but controversial because they can cause allergic reactions, including skin sensitivities.
+There are also pet safety concerns.

 • Allergic reactions — Even tiny amounts can cause rashes, irritation, or more serious dermatitis for sensitive people.